What Is a Merit Increase and Why Does It Matter?

 Employee retention is important because turnover is costly.
 It can cost up to twice an employee’s annual salary to replace them.
 Not to mention the impact a high turnover rate can have on morale and employee satisfaction.

 When more pay is the top reason why employees look for another job, it becomes obvious how powerful merit increases can be.
-When employees know they have control over their income and will receive a pay increase for doing a good job, they are less likely to look around for a new job.
+When team members know they have control over their income and will receive a pay increase for doing a good job, they are less likely to look around for a new job.

 How Does a Merit Increase Work?